It can be tough to qualify for life insurance as a senior, let alone find an affordable rate.

 What Is Life Insurance For Seniors

-There are several insurance companies that offer more lax underwriting requirements for seniors which makes getting life insurance as a senior much easier and more affordable.
+Several insurance companies offer more lax underwriting requirements for seniors which makes getting life insurance as a senior much easier and more affordable.

 This is basically what getting the best life insurance for seniors over 65 is about, especially if you need life insurance or final expense life insurance.